wojo81/nacht_des_schreckens/readme.md

 Rename folder to just 'gzdoom'

-Extract the 'doom2.wad' file from a legal copy of Doom 2 OR extract the 'freedoom2.wad' file from the freedoom project: https://freedoom.github.io/download.html
+Extract the 'doom2.wad' file from a legal copy of Doom 2 OR extract the 'freedoom2.wad' file from the Freedoom project: https://freedoom.github.io/download.html

 Place the extracted file into the 'gzdoom' folder.